hansliss/TheC64MiniKeyboardStuff/README.md

 ![The result](DSC_1281_small.jpg)

 # Keymap
-I use an alternate keymap for this (not included here, since it's heavily based on Dean's map), based on the one used in the The C64.
+I use an alternate HID keymap for this, based on the one used in the The C64.
 It makes the keyboard 100% compatible with a real C64 keyboard.
+Note: the original QMK-based keymap I used was based on Dean's QMK code, graciously shared by him but impossible for me to share.

+In order to make my keymap available in reasonably good conscience, I reverse-engineered the wiring (without looking at the existing code) using the little Arduino hack in **TheC64Mini_pintest**, and then I tried adapting my existing Arduino-based keyboard scanner, developed for the [binkey](https://githubcom/hansliss/binkey) project.
+This worked very well, except in the actual The C64 Mini (probably something to do with how an Arduino presents itself on the USB bus), so I ended up creating my own QMK keyboard firmware from scratch instead, built with qmk 0.1.0.
+The keyboard subdirectory for this is in the **QMK** directory.
+The firmware is in **TheC64Mini_default.hex**.

-If you make a QMK firmware for this, here's how I install it, for reference:
+If you want to load a custom firmware, here's how I install it, for reference:
-* Start a project in the Arduino IDE for the SparkFun Pro Micro.
+* Start a project in the Arduino IDE for a SparkFun Pro Micro.
 Don't worry about the code, the empty default project will do.
 * Go to File | Preferences and make sure "Show verbose output during upload" is checked.
 * Connect the keyboard the the PC, short the "Reset" pads on the keyboard and then initiate a download.
 * Now you can scroll to the top in the output pane and copy the command listed there.
-* Start a CMD command interface and copy the command there.
+* Start a CMD command interface and copy the _avrdude_ command there.
 * If there are spaces in the directory path to your user directory, you need to add double quotes around all the command parts referring to those directories.
 * Change the path and file name of the .hex file to be downloaded, so it refers to the QMK firmware hex file.
 * Short the "reset" pads again, and then run the modified command.